 1/4 cup heavy whipping cream

 Chocolate sprinkles or nougatine

 Chocolate coffee beans (optional)

-Whip the eggs with the sugar for a good ten minutes, or until the mixture is light yellow and falls in a thick ribbon off the whip.
-Sift the cake flour and corn starch together and fold them through the mixture.
-Butter and flour a 9x9 cake pan, and carefully pour the mixture in the pan.
-Place on the middle shelf in an oven that's preheated to 320F.
-Bake for twenty minutes or until done.
+Whip the eggs and the yolks with the sugar and the vanilla for a good ten minutes at high speed, or until the mixture is light yellow, has tripled in size and falls in a thick ribbon off the whip.
+Sift the cake flour and fold it through the mixture, making sure you don't lose much of the air you've beaten into it.
+Butter and flour two 9 inch cake pans, and carefully divide the mixture between the two pans.
+Place on the middle shelf in an oven that's preheated to 350F.
+Bake for twenty five minutes or until done.
 If a toothpick comes out clean, the cake is ready.

-When the cake has fully cooled, cut it in half lengthwise (vertically), so that you end up with two rectangular pieces.
+When the cakes have fully cooled, cut off the top so you have two equally high pieces.
 Spread a thick layer of mocca cream on the top of one half, and place the other half on top.
-Spread cream on all four sides of the cake, and roll it through the nougatine or the chocolate sprinkles.
-Pipe the rest on top and decorate with chocolate coffee beans or chocolate curls.
+Spread cream on the side of the cake, and roll it through the nougatine or the chocolate sprinkles.
+Pipe the rest on top and decorate with chocolate coffee beans, malt balls or chocolate curls.
 Refrigerate.

 Pour yourself a hot cup of coffee, or something else, and enjoy this in the company of good friends!